 SONOMA STATE UNIVERSITY CHAMBER ARTISTS IN RESIDENCE

-Co-founded in 1992 by pianist Marilyn Thompson and cellist Jill Rachuy Brindel, TRIO NAVARRO celebrates its 23rd season as chamber music artists in residence at Sonoma State.
+Co-founded in 1992 by pianist Marilyn Thompson and cellist Jill Rachuy Brindel, NAVARRO TRIO is currently in its 25th season as chamber music artists in residence at Sonoma State.

-They are advocates of out-of-print and rarely performed works by composers including Serge Teneyev, Rebecca Clarke, Paul Juon and Fanny Mendelssohn-Hensel.
-In the contemporary vein, they have performed trios by Chick Correa, Richard Danielpour, Brian S. Wilson, Kirke Mechem and Paul Schoenfeld.
+They are advocates of out-of-print and rarely performed works by composers including Rebecca Clarke, Paul Juon, Fanny Mendelssohn-Hensel, Clara Schumann and Sergei Taneyev.
+In the contemporary vein, they have performed trios by Chick Corea, Richard Danielpour, Brian S. Wilson, Kirke Mechem and Paul Schoenfeld.

 MARILYN THOMPSON, PIANO

-Pianist Marilyn Thompson received her Bachelor’s Degree from the San Francisco Conservatory of Music, where she was a student of Adolph Baller.
+Pianist Marilyn Thompson is Professor of Piano and Director of Chamber Music at Sonoma State.
+She received her Bachelor’s Degree from the San Francisco Conservatory of Music, where she was a student of Adolph Baller.
 She was awarded a Fulbright grant to the Vienna Academy of Music, and subsequently received her Master’s Degree from Stanford University, where she studied under the Helen Evans Memorial Scholarship on a full-tuition grant.
 While at Stanford, she gave the West Coast Premier of Roger Sessions’ Piano Concerto.
 She has given countless recitals in the United States and abroad, and has been the featured soloist in concerti of Bach, Mozart, Beethoven, Mendelssohn, Brahms, Rachmaninoff, Gershwin, Martinu, Hindemith, Barber and others.

 VICTOR ROMASEVICH, VIOLIN